Series 6000: Instruction

 The Board of Education permits students in grades eleven and twelve to substitute

-(1) achievement of a passing score on an existing nationally recognized examination, approved by the State Board of
+(1) achievement of a passing score on an existing nationally recognized examination, approved by the State Board of Education, or series of examinations approved by the State Board of Education,

 (2) a cumulative grade point average determined by the State Board of Education and